7 Ways to Remove Mascara Without Makeup Remover for a Smudge-Free Morning

 4. Wipe off with a cotton pad or washcloth before cleansing your face.

-While the removal methods above can quickly and easily remove mascara, waterproof products often require something a little more intense.
-Just like with eye makeup remover, oils or oil-based mixtures are the most effective at breaking down long-lasting formulas.
-Plus, they add moisture back into the lashes, which is vital, as waterproof mascara can make them more prone to dryness and breakage.
+When it comes to removing waterproof mascara, you might need to break out the big guns.
+Just like with eye makeup remover, oils or oil-based mixtures are the most effective at breaking down these long-lasting formulas.
+Plus, they add more moisture to your lashes, which is important since waterproof mascara can make them drier and more prone to breakage.
+Stick with these natural oils if you don't have traditional makeup remover at the ready.

 Coconut Oil